 If you’re an experienced cyclist, you will more than likely have experienced saddle sores.
 The danger with saddle sores is that, given the region of the body they occur in, the sweat, rubbing and damaged skin can quite easily lead to painful infections which will significantly affect your performance, training and recovery.

-Pro triathlete Brad Williams learnt from mistakes in his cycling career and has provided some advice on how to avoid saddle sores:
+Pro triathlete Brad Williams learnt from mistakes and has provided some advice on how to avoid saddle sores:

 I was tight on money and bought a very cheap pair of cycling shorts, which led to the worst saddle sores I’ve ever had.
 I quickly learnt to buy high quality shorts for best comfort.
 Applying chamois cream pre-ride and even mid-ride on longer days has been extremely useful for prevention.